opensearch-project/documentation-website/_search-plugins/neural-multimodal-search.md

     {
       "text_image_embedding": {
         "model_id": "-fYQAosBQkdnhhBsK593",
-        "embedding": "passage_embedding",
+        "embedding": "vector_embedding",
         "field_map": {
-          "text": "passage_text",
+          "text": "image_description",
-          "image": "passage_image"
+          "image": "image_binary"
         }
       }
     }
   ]
-}]
 }
 ```
 {% include copy-curl.html %}

 ## Step 2: Create an index for ingestion

 In order to use the text embedding processor defined in your pipelines, create a k-NN index, adding the pipeline created in the previous step as the default pipeline.
 Ensure that the fields defined in the `field_map` are mapped as correct types.
-Continuing with the example, the `passage_embedding` field must be mapped as a k-NN vector with a dimension that matches the model dimension.
-Similarly, the `passage_text` field should be mapped as `text` and the `passage_image` should be mapped as `binary`.
+Continuing with the example, the `vector_embedding` field must be mapped as a k-NN vector with a dimension that matches the model dimension.
+Similarly, the `image_description` field should be mapped as `text` and the `image_binary` should be mapped as `binary`.

 The following example request creates a k-NN index that is set up with a default ingest pipeline: